Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Introduction

 \section{Introduction}

-Chemical or biochemical reactions, such as producing useful materials in industry and maintaining metabolic processes with enzyme for living cells, are one of the most important events in the world.
-At a microscopic scale, those reactions can be understood from a probabilistic viewpoint.
+Chemical or biochemical reactions, such as the production of useful materials in industry and the maintenance of metabolic processes with enzymes in living cells, are among the most important events in the world.
+At a microscopic scale, these reactions can be understood from a probabilistic viewpoint. {\blue In this paper, we focus on the large deviation principle (fluctuation estimate) for chemical reaction processes in the thermodynamic limit regime.
+As a byproduct, the reaction rate equation will be recovered as a mean-field limit equation with an exponential concentration rate.
+To estimate the small fluctuations away from the typical chemical reaction trajectory, we will utilize Varadhan's exponential nonlinear semigroup method with novel techniques, which we will explain in detail below.}

 A convenient way to stochastically describe chemical reactions is via random time-changed Poisson processes $X(t)$ \eqref{Csde}, c.f. \cite{Kurtz15}.
 This continuous time Markov process on countable states counts the number of molecular species $X_i(t), i=1, \cdots, N$ for chemical reactions happening in a large container characterized by a size $\frac{1}{h}\gg 1$.
+We assume chemical reactions in a container are independent of molecule position, and the molecular number is proportional to the container size.
+Therefore, we will refer to the large size limit $h\to 0$ as the thermodynamic limit or macroscopic limit.
 After counting the net change of the molecular numbers $\vec{\nu}_j$ for a $j$-th reaction, the rescaled process $\cv(t)=hX(t)$ is